-- analyzed caseloads and assigned LESA cases to multilingual Workers; - established a Refugee and Immigrant Job Center (Center #47), staffed with multilingual Workers; - translated selected forms into the six languages required under Local Law 73 (Korean, Chinese, Arabic, Haitian-Creole, Spanish, and Russian) and posted them on the FIAweb; and - assigned a LESA liaison and a back-up liaison at each FIA Job Center and NCA FS Center.
-These liaisons are supervisors or higher-level staff trained to handle language assistance needs.
+- Analyzed caseloads and assigned LEP cases to multilingual Workers: - Established a Refugee and Immigrant Job Center (Center #47), staffed with multilingual Workers; - Translated documents into the six languages as required under Local Law 73 (Korean, Chinese, Arabic, Haitian-Creole, Spanish, and Russian) and posted them on the FIAweb; - Assigned a LEP liaison and a back-up liaison at each FIA Job Center and NCA FS Center.
+The LEP liaisons are supervisors or higher-level staff who have been granted access to the On-Site Interpretation Contract to arrange for an on-site interpreter, when needed: and - Provided each unit/group supervisor with access codes to the Telephone Interpretation contract that are to be distributed to all client-contact workers.